-One of the reasons people like to live in this area is for the education available to local residents.
-Many of the local Primary Schools in the area have “Outstanding” OFSTED ratings and there is also a good mix of schools for secondary education.
+One of the reasons people like to live in this area is for the education available to local residents, there is a good mix of schools for secondary education.
 Commuting to further education, colleges and universities is also very easy from the area.

 Sedgley Park is a suburban area of Prestwich roughly bounded to the north by Scholes Lane, to the east by Bury Old Road and to the west by Bland Road/George Street.
 This area of Prestwich has a large Jewish population and a number of synagogues.
 There are many Jewish shops, restaurants, bakeries, delicatessens and other businesses in the area and also a Lidl supermarket and a Sainsburys Local shop.
 The residents in this area not only benefit from these local shops and facilities, but as Prestwich Village itself is only a short distance away, there is the added benefit of these as well.
 Residential streets in this area consist mainly of 1920’s and 1930’s semi detached homes.

 There are excellent bus routes from Sedgley Park into Prestwich Village and beyond to Bury and Bolton and also into Manchester city Centre via Salford or Cheetham Hill.
 The M60 (junction 17) is a very short drive away which makes commuting to almost anywhere very easy.

 Sedgley Park Community Primary School can be found on Kings Road.
 There are many other popular primary schools within Prestwich and a good selection of secondary schools for older children.